dnschneid/crouton/README.md

   1. Download `crouton`
   2. Open a shell (Ctrl+Alt+T, type `shell` and hit enter) and run `sudo sh -e ~/Downloads/crouton -d -f ~/Downloads/mybootstrap.tar.bz2`
+  3. Include the `-r` parameter if you want to specify for which release to prepare a bootstrap.
-  3. You can then create chroots using the tarball by running `sudo sh -e ~/Downloads/crouton -f ~/Downloads/mybootstrap.tar.bz2`
+  4. You can then create chroots using the tarball by running `sudo sh -e ~/Downloads/crouton -f ~/Downloads/mybootstrap.tar.bz2`

 *This is the quickest way to create multiple chroots at once, since you won't